-The operation of oil tankers and lightering vessels is inherently risky.
+The operation of oil tankers and lightering support vessels and the transfer of oil and gas are inherently risky.
 Although we carry hull and machinery (marine and war risks) and protection and indemnity insurance, all risks may not be adequately insured against, and any particular claim may not be paid.
-In addition, we do not carry insurance on our vessels covering the loss of revenues resulting from vessel off-hire time, based on its cost compared to our off-hire experience.
-Any significant off-hire time of our vessels could harm our business, operating results and financial condition.
+In addition, we do not carry insurance on our vessels covering the loss of revenues resulting from vessel off-hire time.
+Any significant unpaid claims or off-hire time of our vessels could harm our business, operating results and financial condition.
 Any claims covered by insurance would be subject to deductibles, and since it is possible that a large number of claims may be brought, the aggregate amount of these deductibles could be material.
 Certain of our insurance coverage is maintained through mutual protection and indemnity associations, and as a member of such associations we may be required to make additional payments over and above budgeted premiums if member claims exceed association reserves.